iamvickyav/interview-preparation/Docker & Conternization/Docker/end-to-end-dockerization-notes.md

 # Docker Session 2 Notes

-In our sample application, we had
+In our sample application, we had a Spring Boot application & MySQL Database.
+Initially we started with having both Spring Boot Application & MySQL Database in our local system.
+Then we Dockerized them one by one.
+Based on Dockerization, the connection string to DB from Spring Boot app was changed accordingly.

+In Below, we captured step by step on how we Dockerized an entire application from scratch

 <hr/>